 Shipware’s experts can analyze your shipping data to understand intricacies that most shippers wouldn’t know to look for.
 It involves which surcharges are used, which regions or zones are used — and when.
-Carriers may have flexibility to negotiate less sexy discounts than just the overall rate.
+Carriers may have the flexibility to negotiate less sexy discounts than just the overall rate.
 It may not seem like the right approach, but it can actually save you up to 30% of their overall shipping costs after using this service.
 It’s an investment that pays off in spades over the short haul and long haul.

 Whether you choose FedEx vs. DHL, or another carrier, Shipware can help you lower your shipping rates and make your life easier.
 To learn how, please contact us.